adam3smith/workshops/links.md

 Two online exhibition systems that integrate with Zotero

-Omeka (developed by CHNM): www.omeka.net and http://omeka.org
+Omeka (developed by CHNM): http://omeka.org

 And more heavily focused on annotating: http://editorsnotes.org/